GinvLab/InverseAlgos.jl/docs/src/samplers.md

 ## Quick overview

-`MCSamplers` contains sampling algorithms to solve inverse problems.
+`Samplers` contains sampling algorithms to solve inverse problems.
 It focuses mainly on the Hamiltonian Monte Carlo (HMC) algorithm and its variants.
 Currently the following samplers are implemented:

  * the "standard" HMC algorithm with optional constraints as described in [^4] and [^5], and
  * the No U-Turn (NUTS) algorithm as described in [^8].
  * the Extended Metropolis algorithm as described in [^9].

-See the [User guide](@ref) section for an explanation of the basics of `MCSamplers` and some minimal usage examples.
+See the [User guide](@ref) section for an explanation of the basics of `Samplers` and some minimal usage examples.

 ## Theoretical background